metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-Free/README.md

 ## ua

-Does nothing, here for compatibility with other geocoders
+Does nothing, here for compatibility with other Geo-Coders

 ## run